 The civilization "reached intellectual and artistic heights which no other in the New World, and few in Europe, could match at the time," Coe writes.
 "Large populations, a flourishing economy, and widespread trade were typical of the Classic …" he said, noting that warfare was also quite common.

 The Maya civilization was influenced by the city of Teotihuacan, located farther to the west.
-One of their early rulers, named Siyaj K’ak, may have come from there.
-According to an inscription, he ascended the throne on Sept.
+One of their early rulers, named Siyaj K'ak, who may have come from Tikal, ascended the throne on Sept.
 13, A.D.
-379, and is depicted wearing feathers and shells and holding an atlatl (spear-thrower), features associated with Teotihuacan, writes researcher John Montgomery in his book "Tikal: An Illustrated History of the Mayan Capital" (Hippocrene Books, 2001).
+379, according to an inscription.
+He is depicted wearing feathers and shells and holding an atlatl (spear-thrower), features associated with Teotihuacan, wrote researcher John Montgomery in his book "Tikal: An Illustrated History of the Mayan Capital" (Hippocrene Books, 2001).
 A stela recently discovered at El Achiotal, a site near Tikal, also supports the idea that Teotihuacan controlled or heavily influenced Tikal for a time.

 The numerous cities found throughout the Maya world each had their own individual wonders that made them unique.
 Tikal, for instance, is known for its pyramid building.
 Starting at least as early as A.D.
 672, the city's rulers would construct a twin pyramid complex at the end of every K'atun (20-year period).
 Each of these pyramids would be flat-topped, built adjacent to each other and contain a staircase on each side.
 Between the pyramids was a plaza that had structures laid out to the north and south.